University communications staff streamlines

 Deb Pryor produces Kaw Indian Nation e-book

-Pryor collected information over the summer at various powwows and took photographs and did video interviews with members of the Kaw Nation in Council Grove.
+Pryor collected information last summer at various powwows and took photographs and did video interviews with members of the Kaw Nation in Council Grove.
 She visited with members of the Kaw Nation, including tribal elders and council members, as well as experts such as museum curators and Kaw language experts.

 "It has been a rewarding experience and an honor to help preserve the Kaw culture, which nearly became extinct in the last century," Pryor said.

-In October, Pryor and her assistant, McKayla Brubaker, a K-State agricultural communications and journalism student, visited Kaw City, Okla., during the Kaw Powwow to take photographs, hand out surveys, and complete more video interviews.
+Last October, Pryor and her assistant, McKayla Brubaker, a K-State agricultural communications and journalism student, visited Kaw City, Okla., during the Kaw Powwow to take photographs, hand out surveys, and complete more video interviews.
 Brubaker was responsible for writing scripts for the book.
 Together, they edited the scripts and worked on the layout.

 Brubaker said, "Working on this project has provided me with great industry experience, but I have also learned so much about the Kaw heritage and what they stand for as a people.
 I love that I am able to help them preserve their history.
 It's such an honor, and I'm blessed to have been a part of it."